Environmental Sciences

 Contact and Counseling

-- Our Central Student Advisory Service answers questions about studying at the university
+- Our Central Student Advising Office answers questions about studying

 - Apply via our KIS portal!

 - Studying abroad?
-Our International Office is there for you!
+Our International Office is here to help!

-Our Student Service Center will answer all your questions about studying at TH OWL as well as about application and enrollment:
+Our Student Services will answer all your questions about studying at TH OWL as well as about the application and enrollment process:

 Phone: +49 5261 702 2534

-Service hours: Monday to Friday from 9 a.m. to 3 p.m.
+Office hours: Monday through Friday from 9 a.m. to 3 p.m.